thespidernet/scalablog/com/thespidernet/scalablog/test/test_readme.txt

  *
  *****************************************************************************@

- The "test" folder is identically structured as the Application source code.
+ The "test" folder is identically structured to match the Application source code.
- It contains unit and integration tests for the ScalBlog.
+ It contains tests for the ScalBlog.
+ Eg.
+  * Unit tests.
+  * Integration tests.

- It uses the Scala Tests Framework, v 2.2.4
+ It uses the ScalaTest Tests Framework, v 2.2.4